 That well-known phrase “The customer is always right” was originally coined in 1909 by Harry Gordon Selfridge, the founder of Selfridge’s department store in London.
-It’s a principle that many businesses try to adhere to, as it lets their customers know that they are always going to get good service.
+It’s a principle that many businesses try to uphold, as it lets their customers know that they are always going to get good service.

 But is the customer really always right?
 And if you believe so, have you considered what impact this could be having on your business?

-In my experience, some customers have unrealistic ideas of what good service is.
-The simple fact is there will always be some people that you can’t please, no matter what you do, and I would argue that there is no point even trying to satisfy these people.
-It’s much better to tell them you can’t meet their expectations and send them to one of your competitors, thereby saving your own and your team’s time and energy for clients who appreciate what you do!
+In my experience, some customers have frankly unrealistic ideas of what good service is.
+The simple fact is there will always be some people that you can’t please, no matter what you do.
+I would argue that there is no point even trying to satisfy these people.
+It’s much better to tell them you can’t meet their expectations and send them to one of your competitors to deal with.
+You can then save your own and your team’s time and energy for clients who appreciate what you do!

-Here are the reasons why I think businesses should ditch the idea that the customer is always right:
+Here are the 4 reasons why I think businesses should dispense with the idea that the customer is always right:

 1. It makes your team unhappy

 Always siding with customers, no matter how unreasonable their behaviour, undermines your staff.
-As an employer, your loyalty should be to your employees – after all, you’ve recruited and trained them, and made them a part of your business, so you should trust them to do the right thing!
-Your team shouldn’t have to put up with abuse from customers.
-If your employees think you won’t back them in a disagreement with a customer, it will cause unhappiness and resentment.
+Your team should never have to put up with abuse from customers.
+As an employer, your loyalty should be to your employees.
+After all, you’ve recruited and trained them, and made them a part of your business, so you should trust them to do the right thing!
+You need to recognise that if your staff think you won’t back them in a disagreement with a customer, it will cause unhappiness and resentment.
 Your team are not going to perform well if they don’t feel valued and supported, and an under-performing team will impact on your profits.

-Of course, there are plenty of examples of bad employees giving poor customer service and sometimes people have off days and make a bad call, but trying to solve this by declaring the customer “always right” is counter-productive.
-It sets your staff against customers and management, and that’s not good for business.
+Of course, we’ve all experienced instances of employees giving poor customer service.
+The fact is that people sometimes have off-days and make poor decisions.
+Or it could be they haven’t had the right training or support.
+Whatever the issue, trying to solve the problem by declaring the customer “always right” is counter-productive.
+It sets your staff against customers and management, and that’s bad for business.

-On the other hand, when the company and management consistently side with customers instead of with employees, it sends a clear message to the team that they are not valued and therefore they have to put up with bad treatment from customers.
-When this attitude prevails, employees stop caring about service and they are unlikely to give genuinely good customer service.
+On the other hand, when management consistently side with their customers instead of with their employees, it sends a clear message to the team that they are not valued.
+In fact, it seems like part of their role is to put up with bad treatment from customers.
+In this situation, employees stop caring about the business, and they are unlikely to give genuinely good customer service.

 3. It rewards bad customer behaviour

-If “the customer is always right,” abusive and unreasonable customers can demand just about anything, because they’re right by definition.
+If “the customer is always right,” abusive and unreasonable customers can demand just about anything, because whatever they do, they’re right by definition.
 This makes your employees’ jobs that much harder when trying to deal with them.

 It also means that customers that behave badly, shout the loudest and make unreasonable demands will get better treatment and conditions than customers that behave like nice, normal, reasonable people.
 So you’re actually encouraging the bad customers and discouraging the good ones – and that can’t be right!